Effective as of March 7, 2025

 (ii) Size of the Board

-The Board of Directors shall determine the appropriate size of the Board in accordance with applicable law and good corporate governance practices.
+The Board shall determine the appropriate size of the Board in accordance with applicable law and good corporate governance practices.

 In connection with the Company’s Conflicts of Interest policies and procedures, the Board shall review, at least annually, relationships between the Directors and the Company to ensure that no relationships exist that are or could reasonably be construed as a conflict of interest or a violation of applicable law.